cpchalk/gpcheckx/README.md

  In order to run, the presence of the word difference file ('file name'.diff2) is required which has been built by the KBMAG binary kbprog.

-gpcheckx adresses the problem of when the the provisional word acceptor, is simply too large for further orocessing in the kbmag system and proposes two solutions.
+gpcheckx adresses the problem of when the provisional word acceptor is simply too large for further orocessing in the kbmag system and proposes two solutions.

-1. Truncate the Word Acceptor to a more acceptable size.
+1. Truncate the word acceptor to a more acceptable size.

-See the 'Truncating' section.
+See the 'Truncating' section below.

 2. Speculatively add so-called diagonal word differences to the current word difference set in the hope that the word acceptor built from this larger set becomes 'small'.

-See the 'Adding Diagonals' section.
+See the 'Adding Diagonals' section below.

 # switches (selection)
 -p

-build a word acceptor that accepts prefixed reduced words, costruct an fsa that recognises 'fellow travellor' lhs=rhs equations , derive new lhs=rhs equations from which new word differences can be calculated.
+build a word acceptor that accepts prefix reduced words, costruct an fsa that recognises 'fellow travellor' lhs=rhs equations, derive new lhs=rhs equations from which new word differences can be calculated.

 -m

-as above, but build a word acceptor that accepts minimally reducible words.
+as with -p, but instead build a word acceptor that accepts minimally reducible words.

 -geo